 Compute a curve calibration (or bootstrapping) means using a process to calculate discount factors (or zero rates) for different maturities tenors or currencies from a set of Interest Rate Derivatives whose quotes are available on market (or synthetically derivable from market’s information).
 This is possible by means of QuantLibXL Excel Add-in.

+PART 1: Yield curve, interpolation,relative pricing, calibration +sez.2 maddalena

+PART 2: QuantlibXL RateCurveFramework

 QuantLibXL is a compiled Add-in (i.e. specific type of application used to add features to Excel) which provides an Excel User Interface for the use of QuantLib functionality.
-QuantLib is a C++ free/open-source library for quantitative finance based on an object model.
-In order to export QuantLib object-oriented functionality to Microsoft Excel, QuantLibXL uses ObjectHandler, a C++ library that implements a repository in which objects may be instantiated, queried, updated and destroyed .
+QuantLib is a C++ free/open-source library for quantitative finance based on object based programming .
+In order to export QuantLib object-oriented functionality to Microsoft Excel, QuantLibXL uses ObjectHandler, a C++ library that provides functionalities to create, access, query, update and destroy C++ classes.
 For more information please visit quantlib.org.

-This document explains how to have access to the framework and how to use it.
+In the following we will explain which tools are needed to configure a curve calibrator based on QuantLibXL and describe how these functionalities are used within the rate curve framework.

+[Missing: paragraph] Calibrating Curves with QLXL

+[Here a session is needed to describe how a curve is built: instruments, indexes, … It should be a short list of the QL objects needed]

+[Missing Paragraph] Rate Curve Framework structure

+Here we need to put a scheme of how the framework is built: how ,many workbooks, their content,…

-- Access to Rate Curve Framework
+- Launching the Rate Curve Framework

+Rate Curve Framework workbooks are typically delivered…..
 Unzip the QuantLibXL-1.7.0.zip file: the unzipped folder looks like: